• Skip to primary navigation

 Step 1: Prepare the batter

 In a bowl, sieve the gram flour and rice flour.
 Add the spices.
 Mix well.
-Add cold water in small increments and make a thick smooth batter and ensure there are no lumps.
-I like to use a whisk to make the batter, you can also use an electric beater.
+Add cold water in small increments, make a thick, smooth batter, and ensure there are no lumps.
+I like to use a whisk to make the batter; you can also use an electric beater.
 Let it rest for 10 minutes.

-Pro-tip: In case you are in a hurry, and don't have time to let the batter rest, add a pinch of baking soda to the batter.
+Pro-tip: If you are in a hurry and don’t have time to let the batter rest, add a pinch of baking soda to the batter.
 This will make the pakoras crunchy.

 Step 2: Prepare Paneer